A guide to Schengen visas, the costs, the application process and a full list of countries whose nationals must apply or are exempted

 - A recent identity photograph conforms to ICAO standards.
 You can see the accepted photos by following this link.

-- A travel medical insurance covering emergency medical, hospitalisation and repatriation (including in case of death).
-The minimum cover should be of €30,000.
+- Travel medical insurance covers emergency medical, hospitalisation and repatriation (including in case of death).
+The minimum cover should be €30,000.
 This insurance must be valid for the entire Schengen area and throughout the duration of the stay.

 - Various documents relating to the purpose of your trip, including proof of accommodation and financial means.